Mig-uel/Bonjour/README.md

 </figure>

 # "Bonjour"
-Bonjour is a homepage-like web app for use throughout your day; especially when getting it started.
+<em>Bonjour is a homepage-like web app for use throughout your day; especially when getting it started.</em>

 🔸Features:
 <ul>